 Parsing

-For example, if the user types 1, the program receives the string "1".
-To use it as a number, you need to parse it:
+The most common case: the user types a number, but the program receives it as text.
+To use it as a number, you parse it.

 string input = Console.ReadLine();